Pusilha: Site Significance

-The site of Pusilhá has the one representation of bridge construction that has survived to modern time.
+The site of Pusilhá has one representation of bridge construction that has survived to modern times.
 The polity of Pusilhá also offers a look at the quantity and quality of the stelae available for study from a secondary urban complex.
-This site may represent an alternative method of looking at how the Maya govern themselves that is contrary to prevailing view of conquest and absorption of smaller cities into the larger cities in the region.
-To truly understand this site it must be stated that research and excavation is at a very early stage and that more work is required to fully understand the place that Pusilhá holds in the greater Maya world.
+This site may represent an alternative method of looking at how the Maya used to govern themselves, which is contrary to the prevailing view of conquest and absorption of smaller cities into the larger cities in the region.
+Some say that research and excavation are at a very early stage and that more work is required to understand the place that Pusilhá holds in the greater Maya world.